 No, this is not a Vietnam-related post, at least not directly.
 Indirectly, however, there is a Vietnam connection.
 I was invited to speak to a group of US higher education colleagues about Vietnam in early February 2010 at a seminar in Washington, D.C.
-During my presentation, the snow began falling right on schedule, and kept falling throughout that day and … Continue reading Americans and the Other (PDF) that appeared in the September/October 2010 issue of International Educator magazine.
+During my presentation, the snow began falling right on schedule, and kept falling throughout that day and … Continue reading Americans and the Other

 I spoke at an international workshop today for teachers and educational leaders, sponsored by Vietnam National University's University of Education.
 Topic: Creating Globally Competent Citizens in Cross-Cultural Perspective.
 It was a variation on one of the themes of my co-authored book chapter (see previous posting) with a focus on global citizenship education - obstacles and opportunities.
 A Vietnamese translation of the … Continue reading “Policies for Teachers and Educational Leaders in the Innovative Education Process”